 Are you committed to equipping communities with the necessary

-supports to eradicate systemic poverty, transform lives, and ensure
+support to eradicate systemic poverty, transform lives, and ensure

 a better future?